microsoft/scs25-copilot-studio-extensibility/docs/lab-04/index.md

     ```text
     Please add the following Zava Store:
-    Zava Chicago
+    Zava Farnborough
-    1597 Virginia Street, Chicago, Illinois, IL 60618
+    42 High Street, Farnborough, Hampshire, GU14 1BJ
     ```

     ![Add Zava store via message](./assets/AddZavaStore.png)

-    As you can see, we didn't add United States to the message, but it automatically added that based on the details in the message.
+    As you can see, we didn't add United Kingdom to the message, but it automatically added that based on the details in the message.

     ![Add Zava store activity map](./assets/AddZavaStoreActivityMap.png)